tensorpack/tensorpack/docs/tutorial/efficient-dataflow.md

 # Efficient DataFlow

 This tutorial gives an overview of how to build an efficient DataFlow, using ImageNet dataset as an example.
 Our goal in the end is to have a generator which yields ImageNet datapoints (after proper preprocessing) as fast as possible.
+Since it is simply a generator interface, you can use the DataFlow in other frameworks (e.g. Keras) or your own code as well.

 We use ILSVRC12 training set, which contains 1.28 million images.
 Following the [ResNet example](../examples/ResNet), our pre-processing need images in their original resolution,